-If an informal conference regarding a complaint fails to reach the outcome requested by the student, the student may initiate the formal process by filing a written complaint with the Dean of Student of the person designated by the Dean of Students.
+If an informal conference regarding a complaint fails to reach the outcome requested by the student,

-The complaint shall be filed within 30 calendar days of the alleged conduct unless there is good cause shown for delay, including but not limited to delay caused by an attempt at informal resolution.
-The complaint shall be as specific as possible in describing the conduct being complained about.

-- The Dean of Students or Designee shall meet with all parties either separately or together, to discuss the complaint and to try to resolve it.
+- The complaint shall be filed within 30 calendar days of the alleged conduct unless there is good cause shown for delay, including but not limited to delay caused by an attempt at informal resolution.
+The complaint shall be as specific as possible in describing the conduct being complained about. - The Dean of Students or Designee shall meet with all parties either separately or together, to discuss the complaint and to try to resolve it.
 If a resolution is not possible and there are factual issues in dispute, an investigation shall be conducted. - The Dean of Students or Designee shall separately interview all persons with relevant knowledge and information.